julianhandl/nextjs-wordpress-frontend/README.md

 - Sitemap

 ## Support for paths links, images, ... inside WYSIWYG editors
-All links for pages work like expected but links and images that were added inside an editor do not get parsed and replaces.
+All links for pages work like expected but links and images that were added inside an editor do not get parsed and replaced.

 Use a wordpress plugin like this one: [Make Paths Relative](https://wordpress.org/plugins/make-paths-relative/) to make all paths root-relative.